 7.5.
-Waste Management Guidelines. -- The owner or operator of an existing HMIWI unit under paragraphs 7.2.a.1 and 7.2.a.2 shall comply with the waste management plan specified in 40 CFR 60.55c within one year after the date of U.S. EPA's approval of the 111(d)/129 State Plan revision for HMIWI units under 40 CFR Part 60, Subpart Ce requirements, as revised October 6, 2009.
+Waste management guidelines. -- The owner or operator of an existing HMIWI unit under paragraphs 7.2.a.1 and 7.2.a.2 shall comply with the waste management plan specified in 40 CFR § 60.55c within one year after the date of U.S. EPA's approval of the 111(d)/129 state plan revision for HMIWI units under 40 CFR part 60, subpart Ce requirements.

 7.6.
-Inspection Guidelines.
+Inspection guidelines.

 7.6.a.
-The owner or operator of each small HMIWI unit subject to the emissions limits under subdivision 7.3.b and each HMIWI unit subject to the emissions limits under paragraphs 7.3.a.2 and 7.3.a.3 shall perform an initial equipment inspection within one year after the date of U.S. EPA's approval of the 111(d)/129 State Plan revision for HMIWI units under 40 CFR Part 62, Subpart XX, and the related provisions of 40 CFR Part 60, Subpart Ce, as revised October 6, 2009.
+The owner or operator of each small HMIWI unit subject to the emissions limits under subdivision 7.3.b and each HMIWI unit subject to the emissions limits under paragraphs 7.3.a.2 and 7.3.a.3 shall perform an initial equipment inspection within one year after the date of U.S. EPA's approval of the 111(d)/129 state plan revision for HMIWI units under 40 CFR part 62, subpart XX, and the related provisions of 40 CFR part 60, subpart Ce.
 The initial equipment inspection shall include the following:

 7.6.a.1.
-Inspection of all burners, pilot assemblies, and pilot sensing devices for proper operation: cleaning of pilot flame sensor, as necessary;
+Inspection of all burners, pilot assemblies, and pilot sensing devices for proper operation and cleaning of pilot flame sensor, as necessary;